Registration | GLBD 2014

 Bioneers Resilient Communities Network Event

-Welcome to the tenth annual Great Lakes Bioneers Detroit Conference!
+We hope you enjoyed the tenth annual Great Lakes Bioneers Detroit Conference!

 Bioneers (biological pioneers) is an annual conference, a movement and a way of life!
 National BIONEERS is celebrating 25 years and Great Lakes Bioneers Detroit (GLBD) its 10th anniversary!
 We welcome Nina Simons, co-founder and co-director of national Bioneers who will be with us Friday and Saturday.